Welcome to St. PJ's in Wooster Square

 All are welcome in all levels of our parish life as we seek to follow the risen Christ, regardless of sexuality, gender expression, race, income, age, family shape and size, talents, or even belief.
 Wherever you are on your faith journey, know that lifelong Episcopalians, ex-vangelicals, seekers, and skeptics alike have all found a loving church home together here without shame or guilt.
 Everyone deserves a place in this beautiful-yet-lonely world to pause, refresh, serve, be spiritually moved, and make new friends.
 All means all!

-Come as you are to discover the genuine hospitality of God's table, and to experience the Christian progressive spirit of St. PJ's!
+Come as you are to discover the genuine hospitality of God's table, and to experience the Christian spirit of St. PJ's.

 All are welcome in all levels of our parish life as we seek to follow the risen Christ, regardless of sexuality, gender expression, race, income, age, family shape and size, talents, or even belief.
 Wherever you are on your faith journey, know that lifelong Episcopalians, ex-vangelicals, seekers, and skeptics alike have all found a loving church home together here without shame or guilt.
 Everyone deserves a place in this beautiful-yet-lonely world to pause, refresh, serve, be spiritually moved, and make new friends.
 All means all!

-Come as you are to discover the genuine hospitality of God's table, and to experience the Christian progressive spirit of St. PJ's!
+Come as you are to discover the genuine hospitality of God's table, and to experience the Christian spirit of St. PJ's.

 Weekly Schedule